Confluence

 Confluence: Where Waters Meet – 2025 Green Lake Global Water Dances

-CONFLUENCE (June ’25) is a series of performances and events designed to bring groundbreaking environmental arts engagement to Green Lake, Wisconsin, and surrounding communities.
+CONFLUENCE is a series of performances and events designed to bring environmental arts engagement through dance to the local Wisconsin community!

 Global Water Dances